 Lovell Lemons leads Civic Engagement in engaging students in service to the greater Atlanta community.
 Prior to assuming the duties of director, Lovell was the assistant director of Cooperative Education and an employment counselor in Career Services at the university.
 Lovell received both his B.S. in education and his masters of education in guidance and counseling from Lincoln University in Jefferson City, Missouri.
 He currently serves on The Wesley Foundation Board and the advisory board of Project Healthy Grandparents.

-Lovell is Past-President of the Council of Volunteer Administrators of Metro Atlanta.
-In 2002, he was appointed to the Georgia Commission on Service and Volunteerism as a Commissioner by then Governor Roy Barnes.
-He serves as advisor to the following student service organizations: Circle K International, Global Peace Youth Corps, Habitat for Humanity, Men and Women of the Well and Redeemed Gospel Choir.
+Lovell is past president of the Council of Volunteer Administrators of Metro Atlanta.
+In 2002, he was appointed to the Georgia Commission on Service and Volunteerism as a commissioner by then Governor Roy Barnes.
+He serves as adviser to the following student service organizations: Big Brother Big Sister, Circle K International, Global Peace Youth Corps, Habitat for Humanity, Red Cross Club and Redeemed Gospel Choir.

 Lovell believes in practicing what he preaches, so he invites you to join him and other Georgia State students as they reach out to the greater Atlanta community.

 Byron Jones is a native of Atlanta, Georgia and proud product of the educational system in Georgia.
 Byron currently serves as the Student Affairs Advisor II for the Civic Engagement office.
 Prior to assuming this role, Byron has served in various capacities at several USG institutions including admissions recruiter and counselor, international recruiter and student advisor just to name a few.
 Byron received a B.A. from Morehouse College and his M.Ed. from Mercer University.
 He is currently a doctoral student in Higher Education Leadership with an anticipated graduation date in December 2018.